aellerton/gilt-python/README.md

   print "%s:" % sale.name
 ```

+The `Sales` object is not a python list, but it behaves like one.
 You can sort the sales alphabetically like this:

 ```python